mkobuolys/kazlauskas-dev/blog/2019-10-23-flutter-design-patterns-2-adapter/index.md

 ![Header image](./img/header.png)

-In the last [article](../2019-10-16-flutter-design-patterns-1-singleton/index.md), I have analysed the first design pattern in the series — Singleton, provided some general thoughts about its structure, applicability, pros and cons, implemented it in several different ways.
+In the last [article](../2019-10-16-flutter-design-patterns-1-singleton/index.md), I analysed the first design pattern in the series — Singleton, provided some general thoughts about its structure, applicability, pros and cons, implemented it in several different ways.
 This time, I would like to analyse and implement a design pattern that belongs to the category of structural design patterns — Adapter.

 <!--truncate-->